 - What is manufactured spending?

 - What is manufactured spending at Walmart?

 What is Manufactured Spending?

-Manufactured spending is the act of artificially spending money solely for the purpose of generating rewards points or to accelerate meeting your minimum spending requirement.
-You artificially spend by either purchasing virtual gift cards, products, tools or services at the lowest cost possible.
+Manufactured spending is the act of artificially spending money solely for the purpose of generating reward points or to accelerate meeting your minimum spending requirement.
+You artificially spend by purchasing virtual gift cards, products, tools, or services at the lowest cost possible.

-Think of manufactured spending like “spending arbitrage.”
-If you can earn 5% cashback spending money at a store but it only costs you less than 1% to transact, you are inherently making money on that purchase.
+Think of manufactured spending as “spending arbitrage.”
+If you can earn 5% cash back for spending money at a store, but it only costs you less than 1% to transact, you are inherently making money on that purchase.

 Things to Consider with Manufactured Credit Card Spending

-There are a few things you should know about spending money artificially before you get started.
-I’ll highlight some of the more important considerations, rules and facts below.
+You should know a few things about spending money artificially before you start.
+I’ll highlight some of the more important considerations, rules, and facts below.

 1. Play the Long Game